DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Vito_Campanelli_def/index.markdown

-fate of information (especially information about ourselves), while our agency is restricted by 'the “black boxing” of technologies, their networks, and intellectual property regimes'.[^16] For Flussser, to avoid being programmed by the apparatuses, it is necessary to devote oneself to their reconfiguration and programming.
+fate of information (especially information about ourselves), while our agency is restricted by 'the “black boxing” of technologies, their networks, and intellectual property regimes'.[^16] For Flusser, to avoid being programmed by the apparatuses, it is necessary to devote oneself to their reconfiguration and programming.
 In other words it is necessary to say, 'I want to have my program so that I won’t be subject to anyone else’s'.
 In a society dominated by 'unidirectional